Welcome fellow LightScribers

 Its now 2019 and I am adding whole new sections to the site and revisiting each page to make sure it’s up-to-date.
 With that in mind I could have removed all these previous ‘posts’ and rewritten the entire page, but I chose not to, and here’s why…

 I have left the format as it is because, you may want to know, if you did not already, the important changes to LightScribe, and HP’s involvement since 2013.

 This puts into perspective where LightScribe is now, and how the future may develop.

 I don’t want to put you to sleep with a long explanation of who I am, and why I have put together LightScribeSoftware.org.
 However since you are reading this you deserve a little info on me and the reason for the site, so here goes…

-My name is Steve Nelson and I have been using LightScribe since February 2006, and in that time I have created in excess of 27,000 LightScribe labels…
+My name is Steve Nelson and I have been using LightScribe since February 2006, and in that time I have created about 27,000 LightScribe labels…

-During this time I have also created, what I believe to be the most complete LightScribe Software Package available, something that more than 21,000 customers have kindly agreed with…
+During this time I have also put together, what I believe to be the most complete LightScribe Software Package available.
+Something that more than 30,000 customers have kindly agreed with…

-If this was HPs intention or not nobody is willing to admit, however they have reinstated the site now (it was removed for about 10 days).
+If this was HPs intention or not, nobody is willing to admit, however HP have reinstated the site now (it was removed for about 10 days).